 There are two ways in which investors can earn money from stocks: share price appreciation and dividends.
 It is not surprising that most stock valuation models use share price or dividends as a driver for intrinsic stock value.
 One such model is the Gordon Growth Model, which can determine the value of a stock based on a future series of dividend payments.
 The challenge is determining the "expected dividend."

-Calculate the expected dividend for Year 3 at a 5 percent rate of growth.
+Calculate the expected dividend for Year 3 at a 5 percent rate of growth, based on that published estimate.
 Multiply the new dividend by the new interest rate; that is, $3.24 * .05 + $3.00 = $3.50